neil-forks/PineSAM-river/docs/about.md

 ## :material-tooltip-question: Answer Questions in Issues

-Please share your experience to help others out by offering suggestions in issue tickets.
+Share your experience to help others by offering suggestions and solutions in issue tickets.

 ## :material-source-pull: Pull Requests